Grand Maester Gawen as depicted in Game of Thrones: Histories & Lore

-Following the death of Aenys I, the elderly and grey-headed Gawen protested the coronation of Aenys's half-brother Maegor I Targaryen by his mother Visenya Targaryen, Gawen protested.
-He stated that following the laws of inheritance the crown should pass to Aenys' oldest son, Prince Aegon.
-Maegor personally beheaded Gawen for his protests with Blackfyre.
-After Gawen's death, there were no further protests on Dragonstone.
+Following the death of Aenys I, the elderly and grey-headed Gawen protested the coronation of Aenys's half-brother, Maegor I Targaryen, by his mother, Visenya Targaryen.
+Gawen stated that following the laws of inheritance the crown should pass to Aenys's oldest son, Prince Aegon.
+Maegor beheaded Gawen for his protests with Blackfyre.
+After Gawen's death, there were no further protests at Dragonstone.
 Gawen was the first of three Grand Maesters who were executed during Maegor's reign, the others being Myros and Desmond.

 - Fire & Blood, The Sons of the Dragon.